tsnellgrove/dark_castle/castle_to_do.md

 		normalize each "if verb"
 		try switcher routine for end()
-		move print(credits) to end() and follow with exit() [allows removal of post end() exit() calls] map routines graphicaly
+		move print(credits) to end() and follow with exit() [allows removal of post end() exit() calls] figure out a way to only print score once end end when game is won map routines graphicaly
 		separate descriptions into text file and import at start of game document the terms of art (e.g. items vs. features vs. view_only)